Imagine all that a child learns from birth to age 18. Do you think that knowledge will carry them through the rest of their life?

 Gina Dewar, 6th grade language arts teacher at Ockerman Middle School, says her students have more choice than they ever had in the traditional classroom environment.
 Using traditional teaching methods meant Dewar’s students had to learn content in the same way, depending on how she chose to deliver it that day.

 “Now when they go into the Platform, they choose how they want to best learn it, so one student might be watching a video, and somebody else could be taking PowerPoint notes,” she says.
 “I think that choice and the personalized portion of the platform really helps with engagement overall.”

 This shift in teaching style has meant less time preparing for lessons and making copies, and more time mentoring and supporting students on their learning journeys, Dewar says.

 “Content is important, but it’s more about getting kids to understand who they are and how they learn,” says Kathleen Bourret, teacher at Lee Elementary and Castro’s former mentor.
 “Our kids can articulate to me now what kind of learner they are.
 They couldn’t at the beginning of the year.
 I think that’s one of the biggest things that kids learned along the way is ‘How do I learn?'”

-This post is the fourth in a series featured on EdWeek’s Next Gen Learning in Action blog outlining its three pillars of personalized learning — project-based learning, individualized pathways, and 1:1 mentoring — and the implementation of these pillars in Summit Learning classrooms across the country.
+This post is the fourth in a series featured on EdWeek’s Next Gen Learning in Action blog outlining its three components of personalized learning — 1:1 mentoring, projects, and self-direction — and the implementation of these components in Summit Learning classrooms across the country.